 Explore Soho

 From Washington Square Park, make it down to one of my favorite Neighborhoods, Soho.
-From cobblestone streets, top-of-the-line shopping, art murals, and great restaurants, I wouldn’t miss Soho with 4 days in New York City.
+From cobblestone streets, top-of-the-line shopping, art murals, and great restaurants, I wouldn’t miss Soho.

 I actually worked in Soho for 2 years at Nespresso on Spring and Prince Street, as well as interning for Chantecaille Beaute, so you can say I’ve spent quite a bit of time here.